God Save The King!

 ^_^ Yes, (Aug2017) I got sucked in to painting rocks.

-Don't know where this started - I believe someone brought it to PA from Florida or somewhere, and then it hit our little town.
+Don't know where this started - I believe someone brought it to PA from Florida or somewhere, and then it hit the little town I lived in.
 I don't actively look, and even I've seen a bunch (I admire them and leave them for others).
 [Sept17 one saying "You Rule" was right where I walk.
 Message for me or not, thanks for the smile!
 As always, I left it to brighten another's day, too.]
 If you don't already know, the idea is simply to spread art and joy and fun by painting something inspirational or fun on a rock then hiding it around town for others to find.
 Some do it just for fun, but generally they like you to take a photo of ones you find and post it to the local facebook page.
 (Oh, yeah, on the back, you can put the date, #RockOutYourtown, a quote, or whatever you like.)
-Then, you can re-hide it for someone else to enjoy.
+After finding one, you can keep it or re-hide it for someone else to enjoy.
 Some post clues to where they are.
 I'm not. ;p

 It struck me as a really fun way to spread awareness about wildlife conservation.
 Join in!
 We need to be better stewards of the Earth and stop letting destructive people take advantage of our lack of awareness of what they're doing.
 Look at me: I didn't know lions were so bad off until June 2017!
 And I soon found out that I wasn't the only one.
 Yeah, some people don't care, but some people just don't know that even with all our advances people are still getting away with destroying everything in sight without a care, so let's let them know!
 Paint your own favorite endangered animals onto rocks and spread awareness that they need our protection!